OpenBGBenchmark/OpenBG-CSK/README.md

 | [BERT-base](https://huggingface.co/bert-base-chinese)          | 50.6 | 56.8 |
 | [RoBERTa-wwm-ext-base](https://huggingface.co/hfl/chinese-roberta-wwm-ext)| 52.1 | 53.2|

-KG-BERT takes texts of h, r, t as input of bidirectional encoder such as BERT and computes scoring function of the triple with language model.
-In specific, the input of model is the concatenation of h, r, t, as [CLS] h [SEP] r [SEP] t [SEP].
+KG-BERT takes texts of h, r, t as input of bidirectional encoder such as BERT and computes scoring function of the triple with language model.
+In specific, the input of model is the concatenation of h, r, t, as [CLS] h [SEP] r [SEP] t [SEP].
 The final hidden state C corresponding to [CLS] and the classification layer weights W are used to calculate the triple score.

 We list hyper-parameters during the baseline experiments.